SalvadorHS/Deployment_Heroku/README.md

-# Deployment of ML using Flask in Heroku and AWS (EC2) platforms
+# ML Deployment using Flask and StreamLit in Heroku platform